Course Descriptions

 Seminar: Comparative Law - LAWS 8210

 Develops student understanding of the internal working of Islamic law at its theoretical roots.
 Analyzes the various methodologies that are represented in Islamic legal literature, helping to enable the students to identify modern manifestations of these methodologies in contemporary Muslim discourses.
 Contextualizes the subject of Islamic law within various governmental and constitutional structures, beginning with the classical period, continuing through colonialism and reaching into the present day.
+2 credits, letter graded.

 Seminar: Computers and the Law - LAWS 8321

 Explores a range of topics surrounding the juxtaposition of computers and law.
 Most are aware of the impact that law has on computers through the myriad of regulations that govern computers and related technologies.
 Less well known is the impact that computer technology is having on governance and on the practice of law.
 Explores both sides of this dynamic interplay between law impacting computing, and computing impacting law.
+2 credits, letter graded.
+Myriad of regulations that govern computers and related technologies.
+Less well known is the impact that computer technology is having on governance and on the practice of law.
+Explores both sides of this dynamic interplay between law impacting computing, and computing impacting law.

 Seminar: Conflict of Laws - LAWS 8650

 This seminar addresses the conflicts that arise when the significant facts of a case are connected with more than one jurisdiction, whether that jurisdiction belongs to a state, the federal government, or a foreign government.
 The subject is studied in its theoretical and historical context, with special emphasis on the international aspects of extraterritorial jurisdiction.
+3 credits, letter graded.

 Seminar: Constitutional Theory - LAWS 8015

 Aims at thinking broadly about the challenges, and problems of constitutionalism in the U.S. What are the fundamental tensions that attend the constitutional enterprise?internally, externally?
 What relations does the Constitution have to democracy and liberalism?
 Readings will be taken from legal theory, social theory, philosophy and occasionally judicial opinions.
 Emphases will differ slightly each year as announced.
+1-3 credits, letter graded.

 Seminar: Consumers and the Law - LAWS 8021